roniraviv/sea_analytics/readme.txt

     - Run the migrations locally and test that everything works ---------------> % python manage.py migrate catalog
     - Commit and Push the changes, includes the migrations
     - Deploy to Heroku, and very the migration were applied (automatically) ---> % heroku run python manage.py showmigrations
+    - Apply migrations on Heroku ----------------------------------------------> % heroku run python manage.py migrate

+    - Important Note:
+      Always makemigrations locally, push them to the server and only migrate on the server.
+      Nnever makemigrations on the heroku server.

 (*) Migration common issues:
     - Migrations weren't applied on Heroku ---> Apply them manually ----> % heroku run python manage.py migrate catalog